 Students enroling in government primary and high schools must register with the Department of Education Services, 130 Thomas Russell Way, George Town, Grand Cayman or the Cayman Brac Teacher’s Centre, in the months between the end of the Easter holidays and before the end of the school year (in early July).

-You will need to present a copy of the child’s birth certificate, immunisation card and documentation showing the child’s residency category (i.e. a passport or status letter).
-Parents must also supply proof of their street address, by presenting a utility bill and lease or notarised letter from a landlord if renting.
+You will need to present a completed application form, a copy of the child’s birth certificate, immunisation card and documentation showing the child’s residency category (i.e. a passport or status letter).
+Parents must also supply two forms of proof of their street address, by presenting an utility bill and lease or notarised letter from a landlord if renting.
 Catchment areas determine which school your child will attend.

-Priority for entry into a government school goes first to Caymanians/Status holders, then to dependants of Caymanians, thirdly to dependants of Cayman Islands Government employees, then to permanent residents and lastly to permanent residents.
-A government school education is not open to the children of expats who work in the private sector and are here on a work permit.
-Class sizes are capped at 24 students per class for kindergarten and Grade 1 and 28 students in other years.
+Priority for entry into a government school goes first to Caymanians/Status holders, then to dependants of Caymanians, thirdly to dependants of Cayman Islands Government employees, then to permanent residents and lastly to all others where space is available.
+Class sizes are capped at 24 students per class for Kindergarten and Year 1, and at 28 students in other years.

 As of September 2019, all eight of Grand Cayman’s government primary schools now have a Kindergarten/Reception year.
 In Cayman Brac, West End Primary and Creek & Spot Bay Primary both have Kindergarten years.
 Therefore, children who are four by August 31st can start in Kindergarten (the same as the private schools) and stay in the primary school system until the end of Year 6 (aged 10, turning 11).